byllyfish/shellous/README.md

 You can retrieve the string value of the standard error using the `.error` property.
 (By default, only the first 1024 bytes of standard error is stored.)

+If a command was terminated by a signal, the `exit_code` will be the negative *signal* number.

 ### ResultError

-When a command fails, it raises a `ResultError` exception:
+If you are not using the `.result` modifier and a command fails, it raises a `ResultError` exception:

 ```pycon
 >>> await sh("cat", "does_not_exist")